What is the right season to see whales?

 Is there free parking at the harbour?

 Yes, there is free parking at the parking lot next to our ticket office.
-No parking clock needed.
+No parking clock needed and you can stay there all day.
+Attn. camper vans are not allowed to stay overnight!

 My tour was cancelled - what do I do next?

 The Elding team happily advises and assists you to find a new departure date if possible when the weather conditions are better.
-No charge is made on our behalf if you cannot join our tour due to cancellation of the tour.
+No charge is made on our behalf if you cannot join our tour due to our cancellation.

 I need to cancel my booking - can I get a full refund?